Brightspace/eslint-config-brightspace/README.md

 }
 ```

+The [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) plugin is included witht this configuration, which enables use of the rules it provides.

 See the [eslint rules](http://eslint.org/docs/rules/) for more details on rule configuration.
 See the [eslint shareable configs](http://eslint.org/docs/developer-guide/shareable-configs.html) for more details on creating configs.

 ## Contributing